sirin-koca/Java-Intermediate/README.md

 # Java Fundamentals + Intermediate

-## [Basic Java programs](https://github.com/sirin-koca/Java-Basics/tree/master/src) and concepts to deep dive into the World of Java!
+## [Java programs](https://github.com/sirin-koca/Java-Basics/tree/master/src) and concepts to deep dive into the World of Java!

 <img src= "img/java-logo-bw.png" alt="An illustration of The javac tool" width="25" align="center"> You might need coffeee ...